Grow Sweet Annie for Fresh or Dried Bouquets and Wreaths

 It’s said to resist deer.
 I do believe that because all the artemisias I’ve known do, but I simply haven’t tried it yet, so I can’t vouch for that yet.

-If you let a plant go to seed, which is easy to do, you’ll likely end up with volunteers the next summer.
+If you let the plant go to seed, which is easy to do, you’ll likely end up with volunteers the next summer.
 Just shake the ripe branches (with flowers that are past the pollen dropping stage) around where you want them to grow next.
+They will drop their seeds and sit there till the next season.

 The foliage is ready to harvest in late summer.

-Harvest once the little flowers have developed, they’ll be plump and round, but before the pollen drops, so don’t delay.
+It’s best to harvest when the tiny flowers are plump and round but before the pollen is dropping.
+Shake the branches to check for this.
 If you harvest too early the stems are thin and don’t last well in the vase.

 If you harvest them when the flowers are just full but not shedding pollen, seeds, or other little bits then you can hang them to dry.
 If it’s too early the ends will droop and be straight rather than naturally curved.
 And they’ll be more likely to droop in damp weather.

 And when harvested at the right time.
-Your can put them upright in a vase to dry…making a nice instant arrangement.
+You can put them upright in a vase to dry…making a nice instant arrangement.

 It’s the only one.
 There are other artemisias, though.
 The other one I love to use is ‘Silver King.’

-Many seed companies offer Sweet Annie seeds.
-Johnny’s Seeds and Botanical Interests carry them.
+Many other seed companies offer Sweet Annie seeds, often at your local nursery.
 You’ll rarely find plant starts in nurseries, but if you poke around small local plant sales you could very likely find starts for these.
 But it’s super simple to start them yourself.

 Special Info on Sweet Annie